adncllng/vmock/src/pages/news/en/three-channel-video-installation-opening-in-allab.md

 date: 1919-02-05T19:17:00.000Z
 description: >-
-  Join me on December 14 and 15, 2021 for the unveiling of Person in Common, the artwork resulting from my collaborative research-creation process.
+  Join me on December 14 and 15, 2021 for the unveiling of Person in Common, the artwork resulting from my collaborative research-creation on the interview experience of strangers.
 ---
 .